tomjoht/tomjoht.github.io/_visualcommunication/visualcommunication_sharp_clear_screenshots.md

   }
 </style>

 Technical writers take a lot of screen captures, often showing interfaces with both text and graphic elements.
 Usually these are partial screen captures that focus on the part of the screen they are highlighting.
+(By "screen capture," I'm referring to captures taken of specific user interfaces.)

-In general, a lot of technical writers use Snagit and save the screen captures as PNG files, and that's what I'm doing here.
-By "screen capture," I'm referring to captures taken of specific user interfaces.
+In general, a lot of technical writers use Snagit and save the screen captures as PNG files, which is what I also do.

-If you want clear, crisp screen captures &mdash; especailly when those screens contain text &mdash; you have several options:
+If you want clear, crisp screen captures &mdash; especially when those screens contain text &mdash; you have several options:

 * Capture and display at a 1:1 ratio
 * Zoom out on your browser's magnification before capturing
 * Capture from a retina display and resize in the browser

 ## Capture and display at a 1:1 ratio
 If you capture your screen at the same ratio you display the images, the screenshots will be sharp and clear.
-For example, suppose you capture your screen at 600x400px (my preferred dimensions for captures).
-If you also display your image in the same dimensions, you won't lose any of the clarity, and your screenshot will remain sharp and clear.
+For example, suppose you capture your screen at 600x400px.
+If you also display your image in the same dimensions, you won't lose any of the clarity, and your screenshot will remain sharp and clear *on other monitors that have similar or worse pixel-per-inch (PPI) density.

 However, 600x400px is somewhat large and doesn't work for all screen captures.
 At times you may need to show screen sizes larger than 600x400px but then shrink them down to this size.